Selby Stadium

 Selby Stadium is a multi-purpose stadium located at Ohio Wesleyan University in Delaware, Ohio.
-The venue serves as home to the Battling Bishops football, men's and women's lacrosse, women's field hockey, and track & field teams.
+The venue serves as home to the Battling Bishops football, men's and women's lacrosse, women's field hockey, and track and field teams.

 Selby has a seating capacity of 9,100, with all seats falling between the 15-yard lines of the field.
 Its press box was lauded as the largest in Ohio outside of Ohio Stadium.